WLVX: Broadcast history

 WLVX was originally a locally focused voice for the communities of Greenville, Pennsylvania, The Shenango Valley, and Youngstown, Ohio.
 The 107.1 frequency was first registered as WGRP-FM, a sister signal to the then co-owned WGRP 940-AM.
 The WEXC calls were first registered for 107.1 on May 16, 1985.

 The first DJ hired on WEXC FM was J. Robert Irvine, (Bob James) until 1986 when he moved to Television at WYTV, WTAE and KDKA until 1992 when he started at WKBN TV Production and News until 1999.
-Later he return as manager for Beacon Broadcasting in 2000 -2003.
-On January 7, 2011, soon after the FCC approved the sale of the station to EMF, WLVX became the new call.
+Later he returned as manager for Beacon Broadcasting between 2000 and 2003.
+On January 7, 2011, soon after the FCC approved the sale of the station to EMF, WLVX became the new call letters for the station.

-The station's final incarnation under Beacon Broadcasting ownership was C-107.1, an adult contemporary format.
-Prior to C-107.1 and the Christian rock formats of Freq 107 and Indie 107, the station was known as "Goodtime Oldies WEX-C 107", a format which ran from 2001 to 2003.
-Christian adult contemporary ran prior to the 2001 incarnation of oldies, while mainstream adult contemporary was aired prior to Beacon Broadcasting purchasing the station.
+The station's final incarnation under Beacon Broadcasting ownership was C-107.1, featuring an adult contemporary format.
+Before adopting the C-107.1 and the Christian rock formats of Freq 107 and Indie 107, the station was known as "Goodtime Oldies WEX-C 107" from 2001 to 2003.
+Prior to this oldies format, it broadcast Christian adult contemporary, and before Beacon Broadcasting's acquisition, it aired mainstream adult contemporary.
 WEXC was an affiliate of the Pittsburgh Pirates Baseball Network.
 The baseball broadcasts have since been moved to WLLF ESPN 96.7 Mercer, PA.